New Mexicans for Science and Reason: SkeptiCamp

+SkeptiCamps are informal, often free events sponsored by a local skeptic group, grassroots style.
+The speakers are usually from within the local group who present short talks, mostly on scientific skepticism topics, but sometimes from the world of science.

 Operations

 According to the NMSR website, "NMSR meets at 7 PM on the second Wednesday of each month, at CNM Main Campus, STUDENT RESOURCE CENTER (SRC), room 204, right next to the Richard Barr Boardroom.